 The hearing panel shall make findings of fact and conclusions of law as to whether there is clear and convincing evidence that the judge committed misconduct under the grounds for discipline in Rule 4.
+The panel shall file its findings and conclusions within 60 days after the case is submitted to the panel unless the Chief Justice, on request of the presider, extends the time for good cause shown.
 If the panel finds there is not clear and convincing evidence, the panel shall dismiss the case.
 If the panel finds there is clear and convincing evidence, the panel shall impose or recommend sanctions under Rule 11(b).

-If the hearing panel finds clear and convincing evidence of misconduct, the panel may:
+If the panel finds clear and convincing evidence of misconduct, the panel may:

 (iii) Imposing discipline as an attorney;

 (iv) Imposing limitations or conditions on the performance of judicial duties;

 The panel must file its findings of fact, conclusions of law, and disposition with the Supreme Court within 7 days after issuance of the disposition.
 The panel shall serve copies on the board and respondent judge.
 Proof of service shall also be filed with the Supreme Court.